tradingview-pine-seeds/docs/tutorial.md

 ## Get access to a repository

 1. Send us an email to pine.seeds@tradingview.com with the subject __Pine Seeds Request__.
-Specify your GitHub username and the desired repository name.
-Note that the account and repository names will be used as [parts](README.md#Example) of the unique prefix for your data.
+Specify your GitHub username and the desired repository postfix.
+Repository name will be seed_\<your_github_username>_\<postfix_you_provided>.
+Note that the account and repository name postfix will also be used as [parts](README.md#Example) of the unique prefix for your data.
 2. Wait for a link to the repository.

 ## Fork the repository